 With our research team, I helped facilitate or participate in face-to-face interviews with our users and potential users.
 This helped us get insight into the "why" behind the "what" and dive deeper into mental models and empathise with users problems.

 User testing (remote unmoderated and moderated)

 After unearthing insights and user problems/needs, we moved into ideation work.
-A few workshops were facilitated with various stakeholders across the business (marketing, doctors, pharmacy, engineering etc.) where exercises would be ran to quickly gather ideas.
+A few workshops were facilitated with various stakeholders across the business (marketing, doctors, pharmacy, engineering etc.) where research was shared and exercises were conducted to quickly gather ideas.

-Before jumping straight into the visual design process, I created some foundations for design to enable consistent, efficient and rapid design.
+Before jumping into the visual design process, I created some foundations for design to enable consistent, efficient and rapid design.
 I started by exploring perceptual and functional patterns for the product.

 It was important to test the UI and page layouts throughout the design process to ensure it resonated with our users and solved their problems.
 This taught us a lot, helped us validate ideas and helped refine our design and gain empathy for the users.